Assumptions

 THEY Are Behind It!

 The conspiracy theories I ran into, growing up, were mostly about commie plots to subvert American Democracy.
-That theme doesn't seem to be so common now, but conspiracy theories are still part of the cultural landscape: Considering the sort of ideas that I find, floating in the pool of knowledge, a disclaimer seems prudent.
+That theme doesn't seem to be so common now, but conspiracy theories are still part of the cultural landscape:- "Russia, Georgia, Two Oil Pipelines, and the European Union -

 What you read next is make-believe.
 It isn't true.
 I made it up.